abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my GitHub Academic Page!
 My name is Abhinav Shrestha, I go by 'Abhi' for short (pronouced /ɑː-biː/; अभिनव in Nepali).
-I a recent M.S. graduate, from Nepal, in the <a href = "https://www.uidaho.edu/sci/ess" target="_blank">Department of Earth and Spatial Sciences</a> at the <a href = "https://www.uidaho.edu/" target="_blank">University of Idaho</a>.
-I am worked with <a href = "https://webpages.uidaho.edu/~jhicke/" target="_blank">Dr. Jeffrey Hicke</a> in the Ecological Geography lab.
+I a recent M.S. graduate from the <a href = "https://www.uidaho.edu/sci/ess" target="_blank">Department of Earth and Spatial Sciences</a> at the <a href = "https://www.uidaho.edu/" target="_blank">University of Idaho</a>, where I worked with <a href = "https://webpages.uidaho.edu/~jhicke/" target="_blank">Dr. Jeffrey Hicke</a> in the Ecological Geography lab.

 > For more information on my academics and experience, please navigate to the [CV](/cv/) page.